-15% off your first order*.

 ➢ The pluses

-Kevin Staut's magnificent victory in the Rolex Top Ten at the CHI in Geneva (2nd French rider only) will surely be remembered for a long time.
-Staut is also the best French rider of the year, always regular in the top 10 of the FEI rankings with notably 6 months in the top 5 including 4 in third place this year.
+Kevin Staut's magnificent victory in the Rolex Top Ten at the CHI de Genève (2nd from France only) will long be remembered.
+Staut is also the best French rider of the year, consistently in the top 10 of the FEI rankings, with 6 months in the top 5, including 4 in third place this year.

-On the French side, Julien Epaillard's remarkable year is also worth mentioning, with many big victories; World Cup in Bordeaux, Global Champions Tour at Paris Eiffel Jumping, Longines Speed Challenge in Paris, World Cup in London...
+On the French side, Julien Epaillard also had a remarkable year, with a number of major victories: World Cup Bordeaux, Global Champions Tour Paris Eiffel Jumping, Longines Speed Challenge Paris, World Cup London...

-Peder Fredricson's victory at the European Championships (which take place every two years) is noteworthy: he becomes European Champion after having been crowned Olympic vice-champion in Rio last year.
-Ireland is the European Team Champion, led by Rodrigo Pessoa.
+Peder Fredricson won the European Championships (which are held every 2 years): he became European Champion after being crowned Olympic vice-champion in Rio last year.
+Ireland is European Team Champion, led by Rodrigo Pessoa.

-McClain Ward was impressive in Omaha: 4 clear rounds on 4 courses; winner of the Speed Event, the Grand Prix and the World Cup Final.
+McClain Ward was impressive at Omaha: 4 clear rounds on 4 courses; winner of the speed event, the Grand Prix and the World Cup Final.

-The revelations of this year are for us the Italians Alberto Zorzi (many podiums and in particular a victory at the Global of Monte Carlo) and Lorenzo de Luca who signs his best year with many beautiful victories (Global of Valkenswaard, Paris Eiffel Jumping, Global of Shanghai)
+This year's revelations for us are the Italians Alberto Zorzi (numerous podium finishes, including victory at the Global de Monte Carlo) and Lorenzo de Luca, who is having his best year yet with numerous fine victories (Global de Valkenswaard, Paris Eiffel Jumping, Global de Shanghai...).

-The surprise of the year: the victory of Pedro Junqueira Muylaert in the Grand Prix de La Baule.
+The surprise of the year: Pedro Junqueira Muylaert's victory in the Grand Prix de La Baule.

 ➢ Minus

-Nick Skelton, notably Olympic team champion at the London Olympics and individual champion at the Rio Olympics, retired at the age of 59 along with his crack Big Star.
+Nick Skelton, Olympic champion in the team event at the London Olympics and in the individual event at the Rio Olympics, retired at the age of 59 at the same time as his crack Big Star.

-The 2017 edition of the Grand Prix du Saut Hermès left us with a bitter taste, with a course that seemed too hard and almost trapping for the horses and their riders.
+The 2017 edition of the Grand Prix du Saut Hermès will have left us with a bitter taste, with a course that seemed too hard and almost trapping for horses and their riders.

 ➢ Bulk

-This year has been marked by many fine sporting performances, such as the victories of Simon Delestre in the World Cup Grand Prix in Lyon, Bosty in Rome, Daniel Desseur in Oslo, and Bassem Mohamed in Doha, to name but a few.
-Harrie Smolders is remembered for winning the Global Champions Tour by a wide margin.
+The year was marked by many fine sporting performances, including victories by Simon Delestre in the Grand Prix Coupe du Monde de Lyon, Bosty in Rome, Daniel Desseur in Oslo, and Bassem Mohamed in Doha, to name but a few.
+Harrie Smolders won the Global Champions Tour by a wide margin.

 2. Dressage

-It is impossible not to mention Queen Isabell Werth, who once again had a remarkable year, breaking her record in January at the Amsterdam World Cup, winning almost all the major events, and ending her sporting year with three horses in the world's top six.
+Impossible not to mention Queen Isabell Werth, who once again had a remarkable year, breaking her record in January at the Amsterdam World Cup, winning almost all the major events, and ending her sporting year with 3 horses in the world's top 6.

-We remember his beautiful victory in the European Championships, after a duel at the top with Sönke Rothenberger who revealed himself there.
-The young German rider, only 22 years old, showed an incredible performance in the Grand Prix Libre which earned him a 2nd place with 90.614%, one hair behind Werth (90.982%).
-It was the first time that two couples exceeded the 90% mark in such a competition.
+We all remember his fine victory in the European Championships, after a summit duel with Sönke Rothenberger who revealed himself there.
+In the Grand Prix Libre, the young German, aged just 22, put in an incredible performance that earned him 2nd place with a score of 90.614%, just a hair behind Werth (90.982%).
+In fact, it was the first time that such a competition had seen two couples surpass the 90% mark.

-This year, Hans Peter Minderhoud achieved what could almost be called a feat, beating Isabell Werth for the first time since the Rio Olympics.
-In the Music Free Ride at the World Cup in 'S-Hertogenbosch in March, the Dutchman obtained an average of 84.890% against 83.300% for Werth.
+This year, Hans Peter Minderhoud achieved what could almost be described as a feat, beating Isabell Werth for the first time since the Rio Olympics.
+In the Reprise Libre en Musique at the World Cup in 'S-Hertogenbosch last March, the Dutchman scored an average of 84.890%, compared with 83.300% for Werth.

-This feat was repeated in October at the first World Cup dressage event (Herning), where the young Danish rider Cathrine Dufour won at home in front of the world number 1.
+This feat was repeated in October at the first World Cup dressage event (Herning), where the young Danish rider Cathrine Dufour won on home soil ahead of the world number 1.

-As far as the French are concerned, Ludovic Henry and Arnaud Serre performed well at the World Cup Grand Prix in Lyon.
-Both riders performed well above 70% in the Grand Prix Freestyle.
-Ludovic Henry beat his personal record in Salzburg a few weeks ago with a beautiful recovery scored at 75.6%.
+As for the French riders, Ludovic Henry and Arnaud Serre put in a fine performance at the World Cup Grand Prix in Lyon.
+The two riders put in fine performances in excess of 70% in the Freestyle Grand Prix.
+In fact, Ludovic Henry broke his personal record in Salzburg a few weeks ago, with a superb recovery scoring 75.6%.

 Last but not least, José Letartre was the best French rider at the European Para-dressing Championships, taking 4th place with a score of 70.243% - just two hundredths off the podium.
 Two of the four French riders took part in the Freestyle Grand Prix: Céline犀利士